Linking to Library Resources

 Visit Syracuse University's Copyright Guide "Using Copyrighted Works in Teaching".

-Approved Licensed Content
+Approved and Disapproved Licensed Content

-List of Approved Publishers for Downloading Content
+List of Selected Publisher Guidelines for Downloading Content or Uploading to Canvas

 |Content Provider||Content Upload||Special Provisions|